SnapperGPS/snappergps-pcb/README.md

 Now, you can continue with some basic testing:

 * Open [the SnapperGPS web app](https://snappergps.info) in Microsoft Edge or Google Chrome or download it from [the Microsoft Store](https://apps.microsoft.com/store/detail/snappergps/9P9RPRS6LSMM) or [Google Play](https://play.google.com/store/apps/details?id=com.herokuapp.snapper_gps.twa).
+(Alternatively, you can also host the SnapperGPS web app yourself, as described in [the _snappergps-app_ repository](https://github.com/SnapperGPS/snappergps-app)).

 * Go to the *Configure* page and click/tap on *Pair receiver*.